An AI Learned to Recognize Individual Bears

-To help these scientists easily distinguish one predator from another, a team of researchers from the École Polytechnique Fédérale de Lausanne (EPFL, Switzerland) and the Alaska Pacific University (APU, USA) developed PoseSwin—a machine learning model capable of identifying in a manner similar to human facial recognition systems.
+To help these scientists easily distinguish one predator from another, a team of researchers from the École Polytechnique Fédérale de Lausanne (EPFL, Switzerland) and Alaska Pacific University (APU, USA) developed PoseSwin—a machine learning model capable of identifying individual bears in a manner similar to human facial-recognition systems.

 How does this AI technology work?